violetgrass/middleware/README.md

 Public APIs: `Route<TContext>`, `IMiddlewareBuilderExtensions` (UseRoutes)

-### 🏃‍♂️ Experimental String Router
+### String Router

-***Note**: This concept is a work in progress.
-The interface is not stable and may change on minor releases*

 While the core engine does support routes, it does on programmatic predicates and not on a string matching.
-The `StringRouter` adds support for a HTTP Url like matching of routing keys (e.g. from queing systems).
+The `StringRouter` adds support for routing keys (e.g. from queing systems or the HTTP Uri based on regular expressions).

 The method `UseRoutingKey` selects a string from the `TContext` to be (optionally) dissected in multiple